Aryna Sabalenka overwhelms Qinwen Zheng to win back-to-back Australian Open titles - Yahoo Sports

 Aryna Sabalenka overwhelms Qinwen Zheng to win back-to-back Australian Open titles

-The 6-3, 6-2 victory continued Sabalenka’s frictionless run through this event, which has seen her spend only a touch over eight hours on the court.
-For context, men’s finalist Daniil Medvedev has already crossed the 20-hour mark with another match still to go.

-The flawlessness of Sabalenka’s performance was summed up by her clean serving: 67 per cent of first serves landed and not a single double-fault, which is a remarkable achievement for someone who was plagued by the yips only 18 months ago.
+She had strong allies in the shape of her coaching team: a double-act between Stacy – a former field-hockey player from Australia – and her fellow Belarusian Anton Dubrov.
+These two have managed Sabalenka brilliantly through the four-and-a-half months since she went to pieces against Coco Gauff in the US Open final.
+When Sabalenka faced Gauff again here, in Thursday’s semi-final, her mental game was rock-solid.

+“Compared to the US Open, it’s a different me,” said Sabalenka, who became the first woman to defend an Australian Open title since her compatriot Victoria Azarenka 11 years ago.
+“It comes with experience.
+There is not going to be big wins without really tough losses.
+Of course I was very down after some matches.
+I was crying, I was smashing the racket, I was really crazy.
+But then, after a day or two, we sit down with the team, thinking, ‘Okay, what do we have to do to fix it and to make sure this will never happen again.’”

-She was on cruise control for much of this contest, which was briefly interrupted by a ‘free-Palestine’ protester.
-The occasion seemed to get to Zheng, who said in her speech that she had felt “a little bit dizzy”.
-But then it was a mismatch in so many ways: power, experience and proven quality.
-The unpredictable nature of the women’s draw can be seen from the fact that Zheng beat no opponent ranked higher than British No 1 Katie Boulter, who is the world No 54.
+This final was a mismatch in so many ways: power, experience and proven quality.
+The unpredictable nature of the women’s draw can be seen from the fact that Qinwen beat no opponent ranked higher than British No 1 Katie Boulter, who is the world No 54.

-It’s strange now to think that, on Sabalenka’s first visit to Rod Laver Arena in 2018, the fans mocked her exaggerated grunt.
-Now she is a fixture on this court: a two-time Australian Open champion with power to add.
+After the match, Qinwen admitted that she had never really turned up.
+But then she is only 21, whereas Sabalenka is 25.
+Guided by another outstanding coach in the young Spaniard Pere Riba, Qinwen still has plenty of time to go through a similar evolution.

+“I didn’t perform my best,” said Qinwen.
+“That’s really pity for me, because I really want to show better than that.
+In the beginning, I can’t hold the service game.
+Then when I got the chance to break her 40-love up, I’m not able to make it.
+She’s a really aggressive player.
+If you let a chance go, it will happen like today.

 10:51 AM GMT